solidjs/solid-docs-legacy/langs/en/api.md

 ## `/* @once */`

-Solid's compiler uses a simple heuristic for reactive wrapping and lazy evaluation of JSX expressions.
+Solid's compiler uses a heuristic for reactive wrapping and lazy evaluation of JSX expressions.
 Does it contain a function call, a property access, or JSX?
 If yes we wrap it in a getter when passed to components or in an effect if passed to native elements.

-Knowing this we can reduce overhead of things we know will never change simply by accessing them outside of the JSX.
-A simple variable will never be wrapped.
+Knowing this heuristic and its limitations, we can reduce overhead of things we know will never change by accessing them outside of the JSX.
+A lone variable will never be wrapped.
 We can also tell the compiler not to wrap them by starting the expression with a comment decorator `/_ @once _/`.

 ```jsx
 <MyComponent static={/*@once*/ state.wontUpdate} />